Lynn Strongin

-Lynn Strongin is an award-winning American poet currently residing in Canada who has published more than two dozen books.
-A pioneering writer on issues of feminism and disability, her poetry and other writings have appeared in a large number of literary magazines and influential anthologies including Sisterhood is Powerful, No More Masks!
+Lynn Strongin (born February 27, 1939) is an American poet currently residing in Canada who has published more than two dozen books.
+A pioneering writer on issues of feminism and disability, her poetry and other writings have appeared in a large number of literary magazines and influential anthologies including Sisterhood Is Powerful, No More Masks!
 An Anthology of Poems by Women, and Rising Tides: 20th Century American Women Poets.

 Life

-Strongin was born in 1939 in New York City to a middle-class Jewish family, with her father Edward I. Strongin being a psychologist and her mother Marguerite an artist.
+Strongin was born in 1939 in New York City to a middle-class Jewish family of Eastern European background.
+Her father, Edward I. Strongin, was a psychologist and her mother, Marguerite, an artist.
 During World War 2, her father's work with injured and shell-shocked soldiers led the family to travel across the Eastern and Southern United States.
 In the South, Strongin's family faced a large amount of discrimination, an experience that worked its way into her later writings.
+It was during this time that Strongin began writing music on a broken-down piano in her family's home, later branching into poetry because she felt "the need for words rather than notes to express what I saw and felt about me."

 Strongin's parents divorced in 1949.
 Two years later at the age of 12, Strongin contracted polio and spent five years being unable to attend school.
 She also spent over half a year in a rehabilitation hospital and had to use two crutches and two long leg braces to walk.

 When Strongin attended the Manhattan School of Music, she was the only student who'd had polio and used braces and crutches.
 To avoid being stared at, she would arrive early to class and be the last to leave.
 Strongin studied musical composition despite being unable to use a piano's foot pedals.
 She later transferred to Hunter College and also attended Stanford University, where she earned a Master of Arts in literature.

-After receiving her masters, Strongin taught at various colleges before moving in the 1960s to Berkeley area, where she became politically active and worked for Denise Levertov.
+After receiving her masters, Strongin taught at various colleges including Merritt College, Mills College and the University of New Mexico before moving in the 1960s to Berkeley area, where she became politically active and worked for Denise Levertov.
 During this time she also connected with others in the literary community including Robert Duncan, Kay Boyle, and Josephine Miles.
+She also became involved in fighting for disability rights and accessibility, joining San Francisco's Committee for the Rights of the Disabled, a self-help and advocacy group.

 In 1971, Strongin received a National Endowment for the Arts (NEA) Creative Writing grant.
 Her first book of poetry, The Dwarf Cycle, was published the following year.

 She currently lives in Victoria, British Columbia, Canada.
 Her younger sister is Martha Strongin Katz, founding violist of The Cleveland Quartet.